uklm97/aws-enterprise-infrastructure/projects/aws-audit-framework/README.md

 ## 📄 License

 This project is provided as-is for educational and demonstration purposes.
 Please review and modify according to your specific requirements and security policies.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## 📝 Changelog

+### Version 1.0.0
+- Initial release with Python and Terraform implementations
+- Comprehensive security, cost, performance, and compliance auditing
+- Automated report generation in multiple formats
+- CI/CD integration and scheduled audits
+- Enterprise-grade security and monitoring features